drizopoulos/JMbayes2_presentations/README.md

-This repository contains presentations we have given form the [JMbayes2](https://drizopoulos.github.io/JMbayes2/) package.
+This repository contains presentations we have given for the [JMbayes2](https://drizopoulos.github.io/JMbayes2/) package.